kakuffo/PromQL-Prometheus-Query-Language/README.md

 of infrastructure processes, software and augmenting alerting to the complete development teams in a DevOps.
 The alerting component in Prometheus is the responsibility of the AlertManager.
-The AlertManager responds to deviation from set parameters by organising the data from the monitoring into actionable information that is then pushed to specified E-mail, Slack, and other compatible, and configured applications.
+The AlertManager responds to deviation from set parameters by organising the alerting data from the monitoring into actionable information that is then pushed to specified E-mail, Slack, and other compatible, and configured applications.

+### YML Alertmanager configured

 ## Metrics

 Prometheus metrics operates as another component of the compere Prometheus open source application.
 The purpose of the metrics is to afford granular actionable data to the DevOps teams.
 The granularity of the metrics are realised through a metrics Counter, a metrics Gauge, a metrics Histogram, and a metrics Summary.
+Below are the components explained.

+### Counter

+### Gauge

+### Histogram

+### Summary

 Prometheus
 provides a functional query language called PromQL